 - Our physicians are now using telemedicine, providing care by phone and video, to ensure that those with chronic diseases and critical medical needs have access to physicians without having to visit the clinic.

-- Our therapists and psychiatrists are also converting to telemedicine while keeping staff accessible for patients in need of in-person care.
-Our mental health services are vital to those in crisis, and that care is key to treating patients’ needs, so that patients aren’t required to access the emergency room or inpatient treatment options.
+- Our therapists and psychiatrists have also converted to telemedicine while keeping staff accessible for patients in need of in-person care.
+Our mental health services are vital to those in crisis, and that care is key to treating patients’ needs so that patients aren’t required to access the emergency room or inpatient treatment options.

-- In just three days, our quality and IT teams developed a real-time coronavirus testing dashboard and telehealth platform.
+- Our Quality and IT teams developed a real-time coronavirus testing dashboard and telehealth platform.

 At Family Health Centers of San Diego, our commitment to serve during this crisis is strong, but we need your help.